Understanding Real-Time Location Systems (RTLS) at a Practical Scale. What You can do with an RTLS Evaluation Kit

 The voice of the internet sometimes makes technologies sound like strange super entities.
 People talk about AI, Big Data, THE Internet of Things, or Digital Transformation as if they’re universal frameworks that exist only on a grand, finished scale spanning entire cities.

-• Reflective surfaces that muddy transmissions or cause multipath propagation
+· Reflective surfaces causing transmission issues or multipath propagation

-• Heat, humidity, dust, gas, or free-flowing water
+· Extreme heat, humidity, dust, or water exposure

 An example: A multinational automotive manufacturer wanted to track bins of parts moving through a welding area.
 The welding process essentially creates RF noise, posing a threat to RF signal integrity in the vicinity.
 With just a small deployment of WISER equipment in the area, the manufacturer was able to validate the system’s performance while the welding line operated.

-Most larger WISER projects integrate location data into the customer’s own processes via WISER’s API.
-That said, it’s not necessary to have a large project before determining where, when, and how often to send the data; this process can start from the proof-of-concept (POC).
-Early access to raw location data equips end users to tinker with the actual application of data points, fine-tune the use case, and put weight on the broader purposes and requirements of the project from the start.
+However, most larger WISER projects involve integrating location data into the customer’s processes via WISER’s API.
+This integration doesn’t have to be part of a large project; it can begin during the proof-of-concept (POC) phase.
+Early access to raw location data allows users to experiment with the application of data points, refine the use case, and align the project’s broader objectives from the outset.

 For instance: A heavy equipment manufacturer had carefully built a system connecting location data to software tools like its ERP, but their legacy hardware providing that data had been discontinued and was no longer serviceable.
 When the organization approached WISER about replacing its RTLS hardware, both companies worked together to implement WISER’s location data using the manufacturer’s existing middleware.
 This preserved the company’s initial investment and made WISER’s hardware effectively a drop-in replacement for the older solution even before the manufacturer committed to a large, long-term project.